gamemann/Discord-Global-Chat/README.md

 ```

 ### Enable Intents
 You must enable intents within the Discord Developers portal under your project's "Bot" tab.
-You should only need "Message Content Intent", but I've enabled all three just in-case.
+You should only need "Server Members Intent", but I've enabled all three just in-case.

 ![Intents Image](./images/intents.png)